sharad-beep/Interview_analysis_ML/README.md

 # Interview_analysis_ML
 <<<<<<< HEAD
-This Project is made to analyse the video interview using Machine Learning.
+# This Project is made to analyse the video interview using Machine Learning.
+# tech used
+#React , #flask, #ML libraries
-Installing Dependencies :
+# Installing Dependencies :
 clone the project
 download all the python dependencies using command :